Bucharest Hidden Gems Tour

 Romantic neighborhoods full of history and charm ready to be explored

 People’s Palace, Arc de Triumph , Village Museum, Calea Victoriei, Old Town.
 They’re all fine and dandy but that’s not what Bucharest is about and it’s not what we are about, here at Interesting Times Bureau.

-If you really want to see a completely different city venture into the old neighborhoods.
-Accompanied by our professional guides you will discover the history, the architecture and charm of places most locals don’t even know exist.
+If you really want to see a completely different city venture into the old neighborhoods our professional guides will help you discover the history, the architecture and the charm of some hidden places most locals don’t even know exist.